 4. Shipping Charges and Freight Policy.

-All Grainger export orders are shipped under INCOTERMS® 2010 rules as defined by the International Chamber of Commerce.
-Unless otherwise stated and agreed, default shipping term is FCA Grainger shipping location, excluding export customs clearance.
-Freight is prepaid to U.S. airport or port of exit for single shipment orders of U.S. $1,500 or more of product (before tax and freight) using routing of Grainger’s choice.
+All Grainger export orders are shipped under INCOTERMS® 2020 rules as defined by the International Chamber of Commerce.
+Unless otherwise stated and agreed to in writing by Grainger, default shipping term is FCA Grainger shipping location, excluding export customs clearance.
 Other shipments are freight collect from any Grainger facility.
 Customer shall be responsible for obtaining insurance.
 At Grainger’s option, this freight policy may be subject to special terms and conditions for certain export orders.
-If any item is backordered that qualifies for freight prepayment, that item will be shipped prepaid as customer's exclusive remedy.
-Title and risk of loss for products shall pass when made available to customer on delivery to carrier in the U.S.; provided that if payment has not been made at the time of shipment, Grainger shall retain title (but not risk of loss) until payment has been made.
-If product is damaged in transit, customer's only recourse is to file a claim with the applicable airline, carrier, vessel and/or insurance company; provided, however, that if Grainger has not received payment in full at the time the product is damaged in transit, customer shall be liable to Grainger to make payment for the product, and Grainger shall also, if customer fails to make payment, have the exclusive right to file a claim with the applicable airline, carrier, vessel and/or insurance company.
+If any item is backordered that qualifies for freight prepayment, that item will be shipped prepaid as Customer’s exclusive remedy.
+Title and risk of loss pass to Customer upon tender of shipment to the Customer selected export carrier.

 5. Export Controls and Related Regulations.